Hi-Folks/statistics/README.md

 ### Statistics class

 The methods provided by the `Freq` and the `Stat` classes are mainly **static** methods.
-If you prefer to use an objects instance for calculating statistics you can choose to use an instance of the `Statistics` class.
+If you prefer to use an object instance for calculating statistics you can choose to use an instance of the `Statistics` class.
-So for calling the statistics methods you can use your own object instance of the `Statistics` class.
+So for calling the statistics methods, you can use your object instance of the `Statistics` class.

 For example for calculating the mean, you can obtain the `Statistics` object via the `make()` static method, and then use the new object `$stat` like in the following example: